brotatotes/bht-automation/bht gen 3/Jude/Chapter 1/Jude 1 18 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 17:15:21
+- Timestamp: 12-25-2023 20:34:32
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 75
+- BHT Word Count: 88
-- BHT Commentary Usage: 37.04%
+- BHT Commentary Usage: 42.65%
-- BHT Quality Score: 1.443214645196154
+- BHT Quality Score: 1.7019301156087918
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (54):
+- ChatGPT injected words (68):
-	['according', 'and', 'arise', 'at', 'be', 'beliefs', 'cautious', 'desires', 'disregard', 'divine', 'especially', 'face', 'faced', 'faith', 'firm', 'god', 'hold', 'immoral', 'impiety', 'in', 'indulge', 'influence', 'last', 'let', 'lusts', 'mockers', 'mockery', 'of', 'our', 'own', 'reject', 'religion', 'remain', 'reminds', 'scoffing', 'steadfast', 'such', 'teachings', 'the', 'their', 'these', 'this', 'those', 'times', 'to', 'true', 'us', 'vigilant', 'walking', 'warning', 'when', 'who', 'will', 'with']
+	['a', 'according', 'aggravated', 'all', 'and', 'as', 'at', 'be', 'being', 'brutal', 'by', 'casting', 'characteristic', 'coming', 'contempt', 'demonstrated', 'divine', 'doctrine', 'every', 'exhibit', 'fear', 'for', 'god', 'good', 'headlong', 'holy', 'immorality', 'impieties', 'in', 'inebriated', 'into', 'is', 'last', 'lord', 'lusts', 'men', 'message', 'mockers', 'mocking', 'of', 'off', 'own', 'quality', 'reject', 'rejection', 'religion', 'result', 'rush', 'scoffers', 'second', 'shall', 'sport', 'state', 'that', 'the', 'their', 'there', 'these', 'they', 'this', 'those', 'time', 'to', 'true', 'walking', 'what', 'who', 'with']
-- ChatGPT injected words (significant words only) (34):
+- ChatGPT injected words (significant words only) (39):
-	['according', 'arise', 'beliefs', 'cautious', 'desires', 'disregard', 'divine', 'especially', 'face', 'faced', 'faith', 'firm', 'god', 'hold', 'immoral', 'impiety', 'indulge', 'influence', 'let', 'lusts', 'mockers', 'mockery', 'reject', 'religion', 'remain', 'reminds', 'scoffing', 'steadfast', 'teachings', 'times', 'true', 'vigilant', 'walking', 'warning']
+	['according', 'aggravated', 'brutal', 'casting', 'characteristic', 'coming', 'contempt', 'demonstrated', 'divine', 'doctrine', 'exhibit', 'fear', 'god', 'good', 'headlong', 'holy', 'immorality', 'impieties', 'inebriated', 'lord', 'lusts', 'men', 'message', 'mockers', 'mocking', 'quality', 'reject', 'rejection', 'religion', 'result', 'rush', 'scoffers', 'second', 'shall', 'sport', 'state', 'time', 'true', 'walking']

 ### Logs
-- Attempt 1 BHT: In this verse, it is mentioned that in the last times there will be mockers who walk according to their own lusts of impieties.
-These mockers are characterized by their rejection of the Divine and their indulgence in immoral desires.
-The mention of lusts of ungodliness emphasizes the direction and character of these desires.
-The term mockers refers to those who exhibit a profane and impious contempt of God, leading them to disregard and scoff at the true teachings of religion.
-This warning about mockers serves as a reminder to stay vigilant and firm in faith amidst a world filled with those who reject God.
+- Attempt 1 BHT: At the last time, there shall be scoffers, men who sport with what is holy and good, walking according to their own lusts of impieties.
+These mockers, in their inebriated state of contempt for God, rush headlong into a brutal rejection of the Divine Being.
+They reject all that is Divine and exhibit aggravated immorality as a result.
+This is a characteristic quality demonstrated by those who reject the message of the Second Coming of the Lord, casting off every fear and mocking the doctrine of true religion.
-- 🔄 Jude 18 (attempt 1, 105 words, 37.68% quotes quality score: 1.6148926722503711, V2 normalized quality score: 45.04, commentator tiers 1-3: 30.17%, 36.07%, 33.75%)
+- 🔄 Jude 18 (attempt 1, 88 words, 42.65% quotes quality score: 1.7019301156087918, V2 normalized quality score: 47.93, commentator tiers 1-3: 23.46%, 39.93%, 36.6%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: In the last times, there will be mockers who walk according to their own lusts of impieties.
-These individuals reject the Divine and indulge in immoral desires.
-Their contempt for God leads them to disregard and scoff at true religion.
-This warning reminds us to remain steadfast in our faith, especially when faced with those who mock and reject God.
-The mention of lusts of ungodliness emphasizes the direction and character of these desires.
-Let us stay vigilant in the face of such challenges.
+- Attempt 2 BHT: At the last time, there shall be scoffers, men who sport with what is holy and good, walking according to their own lusts of impieties.
+These mockers, in their inebriated state of contempt for God, rush headlong into a brutal rejection of the Divine Being.
+They reject all that is Divine and exhibit aggravated immorality as a result.
+This is a characteristic quality demonstrated by those who reject the message of the Second Coming of the Lord, mocking the doctrine of true religion.
-- 🔄 Jude 18 (attempt 2, 84 words, 38.33% quotes quality score: 1.40587466418966, V2 normalized quality score: 38.09, commentator tiers 1-3: 32.85%, 37.53%, 29.62%)
+- 🔄 Jude 18 (attempt 2, 83 words, 42.19% quotes quality score: 1.698452256145126, V2 normalized quality score: 47.82, commentator tiers 1-3: 23.35%, 40.54%, 36.11%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: In the last times, mockers will arise, walking according to their own lusts of impiety.
-These mockers reject the Divine and indulge in immoral desires, leading them to a contemptuous attitude towards God.
-Such individuals scoff at true religion and disregard its teachings.
-This warning reminds us to remain steadfast in our faith, especially when faced with the influence of these mockers.
-Let us be vigilant in guarding ourselves against their negative influence and stay committed to the principles of true religion.
+- Attempt 3 BHT: At the last time, there shall be scoffers, men who sport with what is holy and good, walking according to their own lusts of impieties.
+These mockers reject the Divine and exhibit aggravated immorality.
+They are inebriated with a contempt for God, rushing headlong into a brutal rejection of the Divine Being.
+This rejection is characteristic of those who reject the message of the Second Coming of the Lord, mocking the doctrine of true religion.
-- 🔄 Jude 18 (attempt 3, 82 words, 39.34% quotes quality score: 1.389478012198917, V2 normalized quality score: 37.54, commentator tiers 1-3: 29.29%, 33.18%, 37.52%)
+- 🔄 Jude 18 (attempt 3, 75 words, 41.07% quotes quality score: 1.6589434275618893, V2 normalized quality score: 46.5, commentator tiers 1-3: 23.64%, 40.97%, 35.39%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: In the last times, mockers will arise, walking according to their own lusts of impiety.
-These mockers reject the Divine and indulge in immoral desires, scoffing at true religion.
-This warning reminds us to remain vigilant and firm in our faith, especially when faced with those who reject God and disregard the teachings of true religion.
-Let us be cautious of their influence and hold steadfast to our beliefs in the face of such mockery.
+- Attempt 4 BHT: At the last time, there shall be scoffers, men who sport with what is holy and good, walking according to their own lusts of impieties.
+These mockers, in their contempt for God, reject the Divine and exhibit aggravated immorality.
+Their rejection is characterized by a brutal rejection of the Divine Being.
+This rejection is emblematic of those who reject the message of the Second Coming of the Lord, mocking the doctrine of true religion.
-- 🔄 Jude 18 (attempt 4, 75 words, 37.04% quotes quality score: 1.443214645196154, V2 normalized quality score: 39.33, commentator tiers 1-3: 29.11%, 32.31%, 38.58%)
+- 🔄 Jude 18 (attempt 4, 74 words, 41.51% quotes quality score: 1.650053613425147, V2 normalized quality score: 46.21, commentator tiers 1-3: 23.49%, 42.56%, 33.95%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: In the last times, there will be mockers who walk according to their own lusts of impieties, scoffing at true religion.
-These individuals reject the Divine and indulge in immoral desires, displaying a contemptuous attitude towards God.
-This warning serves as a reminder to stay vigilant and unwavering in our faith, particularly when confronted with the influence of such mockers.
-Let us guard ourselves against their negative impact and remain steadfast in our commitment to the teachings of true religion.
+- Attempt 5 BHT: At the last time, there shall be scoffers, men who sport with what is holy and good, walking according to their own lusts of impieties.
+These mockers, in their inebriated state of contempt for God, rush headlong into a brutal rejection of the Divine Being.
+They reject all that is Divine and exhibit aggravated immorality.
+This rejection is characteristic of those who reject the message of the Second Coming of the Lord, casting off every fear and mock the doctrine of true religion.
-- 🔄 Jude 18 (attempt 5, 80 words, 40.32% quotes quality score: 1.38790434179699, V2 normalized quality score: 37.49, commentator tiers 1-3: 27.85%, 35.12%, 37.03%)
+- 🔄 Jude 18 (attempt 5, 83 words, 42.86% quotes quality score: 1.6831751929525374, V2 normalized quality score: 47.31, commentator tiers 1-3: 23.63%, 39.37%, 37.0%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Jude 18 bht prompt v0.8 (75 words, 37.04% quotes)
+- ✅ Jude 18 bht prompt v0.8 (88 words, 42.65% quotes)
-- quality score: 1.443214645196154, V2 normalized quality score: 39.33, commentator tiers 1-3: 29.11%, 32.31%, 38.58%)
+- quality score: 1.7019301156087918, V2 normalized quality score: 47.93, commentator tiers 1-3: 23.46%, 39.93%, 36.6%)